-So You Think You Can Design (SYTYCD) is a design competition that has been taking place since 2014.
+So You Think You Can Design (SYTYCD) is a student design competition that has been taking place since 2014.
 Always looking to push the possibilities, SYTYCD sets contemporary design challenges and encourages the use of prototyping and new technologies.

 THE DESIGN BRIEF